The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 - Girth: Measure around the thickest part of the shaft using a tape measure.

-A small but consistent increase in either dimension over several months usually means growth is ongoing.
-If measurements remain unchanged for more than six months post-puberty, it’s likely that development has plateaued.
+A small but consistent increase in either dimension over several months during puberty usually means growth is ongoing.
+If measurements remain unchanged long after puberty has ended, it’s likely that development has plateaued.

 The Role of Age in Penis Growth